isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 an abstract base class,
 or a template fuction with concepts to represent an interface.
 The most important issue is to explicitly distinguish between an interface and its implementation "details."
-Ideally, and typically, an interface is far more stable than its implementatio(s).
+Ideally, and typically, an interface is far more stable than its implementation(s).

 **Enforcement**: ???